 This is where Flow starts to feel different from a simple transcription tool.
 The AI does more than just type out your words; it cleans them up.
 It'll automatically cut out all the 'ums' and 'ahs' that clutter up your speech.
 It's also pretty clever at 'course correction.'
 If you say something like, 'We should meet on Tuesday, wait, no, let's do Wednesday,' it's smart enough to just output 'We should meet on Wednesday.'

-The coolest part might be the command mode.
-You can highlight a chunk of text you’ve already written and give it voice commands like, ‘Hey Flow, make this sound more professional’ or ‘turn this into bullet points,’ and it will just rewrite it for you.
+The coolest part might be Command Mode.
+You can highlight a chunk of text you've already written and give it voice commands like, 'make this sound more professional' or 'turn this into bullet points,' and it will just rewrite it for you.
+It's a paid feature, so worth knowing before you commit.

 Personalization and multi-language support